mihalikistvan/tictactoeKata/Techdebt.md

 - implemented a botChoice to select from possible input values
 - implemented a function to handle user selections
 - implemented function to evaluate winner based on possible winning choices
+- after working on game() logic, had to refactur the function